-Any new or existing member of staff at the University can request a Reasonable Adjustment Passport, if they are disabled, become disabled, or have a long-term health condition which requires adjustments to their working practices to allow them to safely carry out their role.
+Any new or existing member of staff at the University can request a Reasonable Adjustment Passport, if they are disabled, become disabled, or have a long-term health condition which requires adjustments to their working practices in order to allow them to safely carry out their role.

 The RAP asks employees for information regarding their disability/health condition(s), including details of formal diagnoses and specialist assessments that they may have.
-Any information provided here, along with the contents of the RAP are strictly confidential, unless you, as the employee, give written consent on page 7 of the RAP for your line manager to share that information with HR Teams or Occupational Health providers.
+Any information provided, along with the contents of the RAP are strictly confidential, unless your employee gives written consent on page 7 of the RAP to share that information with HR Teams or Occupational Health providers.